-The Library itself was named after Mim Cross, Charlotte Coursier, both former students who sadly died young.
+The Library itself was named after Mim Cross and Charlotte Coursier, both former students who sadly died young.
 Mim was the first donor of books to the Library in its current guise, while Charlotte published work in the Society’s Philosophical Journal.
 It includes a large inheritance from the former Haldane (later PPLS) Library, and a generous donation from the personal collection of Ronald Hepburn (1927-2008), who worked predominantly at Edinburgh University and the University of Aberdeen.

 If you want to find a specific book, you can search our online database here, or via the QR code below.
 If you have any other queries, do feel free to email or contact the librarian in some other way with any queries and we will see if we can help.